 The Board's Complaint Officer is a trained counsellor and able to assist both veterinarians and members of the public involved in complaint investigations.

-Veterinarians may also receive support from colleagues, their professional indemnity insurer, the Australian Veterinary Association, the Doctors' Health Advisory Service and generic support services such as Lifeline and Beyond Blue.
+Veterinarians may also receive support from colleagues, the Australian Veterinary Association, the Doctors' Health Advisory Service and generic support services such as Lifeline and Beyond Blue.